Server & API

 Tags can also be used to define a blackout rule which should allow a lot of

-flexibility because tags can be added at source, using the alerta
+flexibility because tags can be added at source, using the alerta CLI, or

 using a plugin.
 Note that one or more tags can be required to match an alert